10 Black Friday Marketing Ideas for Your Store

 Wrap Up

 The question is, will you make the most sales, or will your store cruise along?
-Start your Black Friday campaign early using social media — but don’t forget all the other channels available if you can.
+Start your Black Friday campaign early using social media, but don’t forget all the other available channels if you can.
 Target gift shoppers who are often ignored and represent a big portion of the Black Friday crowd.

 Finally, leverage partnerships that extend your campaign’s reach.
 Once you get people to visit your store, lead them to your offers so they can take action fast.
 And whenever someone leaves a product in their cart, bring them back using a cart abandonment email campaign.